MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 Once these methods are properly set up, the app sends the minidump to App Center automatically upon restart.
 To troubleshoot, you can use verbose logs to check if minidumps are sent after the app is restarted.

 > [!NOTE]
 > App Center uses the reserved name `minidump.dmp` for minidump attachments.
-Please make sure to give your attachment a different name unless it is a minidump file so we can handle it properly.
+Make sure to give your attachment a different name unless it is a minidump file so we can handle it properly.

 > [!WARNING]
 > There is a known bug in breakpad which makes it impossible to capture crashes on x86 emulators.